qouteall/immptl/docs/wiki/README.md

 ### Can I use it in multiplayer?

 Yes.
 The server and client must both install this mod.
-(This mod is not a plugin and cannot be used on Bukkit or Spigot.)
+(This mod is not a plugin and cannot be used on Bukkit, Spigot or Paper.)

 ### Sodium Compatibility?